ahopkins/mayim/docs/src/guide/basics.md

 **Usually**, your executor will have a bunch of empty methods.
 That is because Mayim will automatically generate the code needed to run the SQL statement and return the object specified in the return annotation.

-In this case, it will try to execute the SQL query called `./queries/select_all_cities.sql` (see [more on writing SQL files](sqlfiles)).
-Then, it will try and turn the result into a list of `City` objects.
+In this case, since `select_all_cities` is an empty method, Mayim will try to execute the SQL query called `./queries/select_all_cities.sql` (see [more on writing SQL files](sqlfiles)).
+Then, it will try and turn the result into a list of `City` objects because of the method's return annotation.

 ## Empty `Executor` methods